edemaine/coffeescript-for-python/README.md

 Like `unless`, `until` is shorthand for `while not`.
 In addition, `loop` is shorthand for `while true`.
 Like `if` and `unless`, `while` and `until` have a one-line suffix form.
+In addition, `while` and `until` loops are expressions, returning an array of the final values.

 <table>
 <thead><tr><th>Python</th><th>CoffeeScript</th></tr></thead>